InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Background

 \subsection{Quantum Networking Testbeds}

 Recent efforts to build and characterize deployed-fiber quantum network testbeds are making progress in bridging the gap between theory and practical implementation.
 Pompili et al.\ demonstrated a phase-stabilized quantum network architecture based on three entangled nodes~\cite{pompili2021realization} and achieved entanglement delivery~\cite{Pompili2022} using the protocol stack proposed in~\cite{dahlberg2019}.
+Similarly, Stolk et al.~\cite{stolk2024entanglement} demonstrated heralded entanglement generation of predefined states between two diamond spin nodes in Delft and The Hague.
+The two nodes were connected to a midpoint station over a total distance of 25~km of deployed fiber, and photons were converted to the telecom L-band.
+Knaut et al.~\cite{knaut2024entanglement} demonstrated nuclear spin entanglement distribution between two SiV nodes connected through 35~km of deployed fiber routed across the greater Boston metropolitan area, with quantum frequency conversion to the telecom O-band.
+Similarly, Liu et al.~\cite{liu2024creation} demonstrated the creation of entanglement between two rubidium quantum memories separated by 12.5~km of deployed fiber in the city of Hefei.
+Craddock et al.~\cite{craddock_automated_2024} used the GothamQ testbed in New York to demonstrate automated distribution of polarization-entangled photons over 34~km of underground deployed fiber.
+The authors reported continuous distribution of entangled pairs for 15~days, with a network uptime of 99.84\%.
 The BARQNET testbed~\cite{bersin2024development} has provided valuable insights into characterizing and compensating for channel impairments including polarization and phase noise over a 50~km fiber loop, highlighting effective integration strategies for quantum memory compatibility.
-The QUANT-NET testbed~\cite{monga2023quant,schon2024quant} building a multinode quantum network connecting Lawrence Berkeley National Laboratory and UC Berkeley over deployed fiber, with the goal of implementing entanglement swapping and teleportation of controlled-NOT gates between distant trapped-ion processors.
+The QUANT-NET testbed~\cite{monga2023quant,schon2024quant} is building a multinode quantum network connecting Lawrence Berkeley National Laboratory and UC Berkeley over deployed fiber, to implement entanglement swapping and teleportation of controlled-NOT gates between distant trapped-ion processors.
 In the interim, QUANT-NET has deployed essential infrastructure components such as Hong--Ou--Mandel interferometry and polarization drift compensation, controlled by a two-level control framework~\cite{quantunet-qce25}.